tarantuli/enchanters-manual/mechanics.md

 ## Activating and deactivating parts of cards

+> Summary –  recalculate your attack power, defense power and pearl count.

 1. Increase the attack power of the owner by the sum of the ![img.png](icons/attack.png) icons on the activated parts and the ![img.png](icons/attack-down.png) icons on the deactivated parts.
 Decrease the attack power of the owner by the sum of the ![img.png](icons/attack-down.png) icons on the activated parts and the ![img.png](icons/attack.png)